AASantiago/ISHOP-U-Instances/README.md

 # ISHOP-U-Instances
-Random uniform instances for the ISHOP-U. Instance format:
+Random uniform instances for the ISHOP-U.

+The instances use the following format:

 #Begin of file\
 ProductNumber QuantityToBuy\
 1             2\